14 Must-Try Restaurants in Bangkok

 +66 97 263 5456

-You can’t leave Bangkok without slurping down some noodles, and the city’s most beloved bowl is yen ta fo.
-It consists of rice noodles, crunchy greens, and a variety of pork, shrimp and fished-based dumplings, all bobbing in a broth tinged red from the fermented tofu.
-The dish exemplifies the slightly sweet, overtly Chinese, seafood-loving palate of the city.
-Yen Ta Fo J.C. serves a terrific rendition—just beware of the owner, Bangkok’s de facto Soup Nazi, who’s known for complicated seating and ordering rules only clear to him.
+You can’t leave Bangkok without slurping down some noodles, and I’d argue that the city’s most beloved bowl is yen ta fo.
+It consists of rice noodles, crunchy greens, and a mix of pork, shrimp, and fish-based dumplings, all bobbing in a broth tinged red from fermented tofu.
+The dish exemplifies the slightly sweet, overtly South Chinese, seafood-loving palate of the city.
+Yen Ta Fo JC serves a terrific rendition.
+A word to the wise: Keep an eye out for the owner, who’s known for complicated seating and ordering rules that are only clear to him.

 39/11 Soi Yommarat